dvera/riskreport/biomarker/salt_added_to_food.md

 title: "Salt Added to Food"
 parent: "Lifestyle"
 grand_parent: "Risk by Biomarker"
+nav_order: Frequency of adding salt to meals.
+High salt intake is linked to high blood pressure and increased risk of heart disease and stroke.
 ---

 ## Salt Added to Food

-Frequency of adding salt to meals.
-High salt intake is linked to high blood pressure and increased risk of heart disease and stroke.

 <div style="display: flex; flex-direction: column; gap: 10px;">